SathyaBhat/sathyasays.com/content/posts/2020-12-30-terraform-apply-only-on-change.md

 	./call_terraform.sh
 ```

-So now everytime I do a `make plan`, I would have a terraform init, validate and plan run instead of having to type them manually.
+So now everytime I do a `make plan`, I would have a Terraform init, validate and plan run instead of having to type them manually.
 However, this wasn't working completely as I expected, for I noticed when the validate fails, the shell script would still continue on to the next command.
 I started reading up more about [set built-ins in bash](https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html).

 The set built-in allows us to change the values of shell options.
 In particular, the `-e` command causes an immediate exit if a command or a group of command returns a non-zero.
 There's another option `-o pipefail` where the return value of the pipeline is set to non-zero if any of the commands in the pipeline fail.
 This can prevent masking of errors as without this set command, the pipeline's return code is that of the last command and even if an intermediate command fails, it will be set to zero, indicating successful completion of the pipeline.
 Even though we do not have any piped commands yet, it's a sane default to have in every shell script.